ignc-research/arena-rosnav/docs/time_space_planner.md

 src/arena-rosnav/arena_bringup/launch/plan_fsm_param.yaml
 ```

-the only parameter that are relavant to DRL:
+The only parameter that are relavant to DRL:
 * use_drl:
   *  true:  cmd_vel is published by drl or by mpc planners
   *  false: cmd_vel is published by traj tracker in plan_fsm